-- 23. China's industry is at present not only rather small, but also technically weak.
-China produces little heavy equipment, precision machinery, complex electronics apparatus.
-She has few engineers, and these engineers often lack experience.
-China, therefore, remains even today closely dependent on Russia and the East European satellites for the technical aid and vital supplies of equipment which are required for her development programme.
-The vigorous efforts which she is making to remedy these weaknesses are, however, reducing this dependence rapidly; China's dependence on the Soviet bloc for technical aid and supplies of machinery will not disappear for a long time, but there is a good chance that by 1965 at the latest it will have become of secondary importance for the development of the economy. - 24.
-Such achievements will require the accumulation of formidable quantities of capital; they will also require extreme concentration of investment resources on production capital, to the neglect of investment in housing and other social construction.
+25. Such achievements will require the accumulation of formidable quantities of capital; they will also require extreme concentration of investment resources on production capital, to the neglect of investment in housing and other social construction.
 Industry will have to continue to enjoy priority; agriculture will probably receive only the resources absolutely essential to provide for minimum food requirements and necessary exports.
 The estimates made in this paper of the possible future growth of the Chinese economy, therefore, seem consistent only with maintenance of standards of living at, or only slightly above, their present very low level.

-The position of the underdeveloped countries of the Free World
+Implications with respect to the underdeveloped countries of the Free World

-- 25. No attempt to forecast the world economic situation in 1975 would be complete if it did not deal with the situation in the underdeveloped countries, the more so since NATO governments have to an increasing extent stressed the importance to NATO of developments in these countries.
+No study of the comparative economic trends up to 1975 26. would be complete if it did not deal with the implications with respect to the underdeveloped countries, since NATO governments have to an increasing extent expressed the importance to NATO of developments in these countries.
 The very wide gap in living standards between developed and underdeveloped countries is one of the most serious problems facing Western countries.
 Since the war, the rate of economic growth in the underdeveloped areas as a whole has increased above the pre-war level.
-Population growth in these areas, however, has risen sharply and the gap in income per head in developed and underdeveloped countries has continued to widen. - 26.
-For the underdeveloped countries the rapid rate of economic growth in the Sino-Soviet bloc is a striking demonstration of the efficiency of communist methods and an effective propaganda argument for the communists.
-As it seems that the Chinese and Soviet bloc economies will continue to expand faster in future than those of NATO countries this situation will not change.
-This will be particularly serious during periods of recession in the West, when the communists will be able to give the impression that Western free economies are rapidly losing ground as compared with those of the communist bloc.
-The growing economic strength of the Soviet bloc also makes it easier for the communists to find the resources required to expand their economic offensive in the underdeveloped world.
+Population growth in these areas, however, has risen sharply and the gap in income per head between developed and underdeveloped countries Economic growth and industrialisation are has continued to widen. increasingly being regarded by the peoples of the less-developed countries as among the chief tests of successful government. Τt is decisive for the political stability of these areas that noticeable progress be made in this direction in the next 15 to 20 years.

+27. The rapid growth of output, especially in heavy industry of the Sino-Soviet bloc will no doubt continue to impress the peoples of the newly developing countries.
+Although the USSR started from an economic base substantially higher than that of the underdeveloped countries, the spectacular scientific and technological achievements of the Soviet Union will have a considcrable impact on the underdeveloped countries.
+These achievements, if not counterbalanced by Western progress, will be increasingly exploited by communist propaganda in an attempt to convince the peoples of these countries that the communist model is the one to follow for their industrialisation.
+Such propaganda will be particularly effective during periods of recession in the West, when the communists will try to give the impression that Western free economies are rapidly losing ground as compared with those The growing economic strength of the of the Communist bloc.
+Soviet bloc will also make it easier for them to expand their economic offensive in the underdeveloped world (1).